How To Put More Emotion Into Your Lead Guitar Licks

-See & hear lots of examples of delayed (bent) note vibrato in this video:
+See & hear lots of examples of delayed (bent) note vibrato in this lead guitar licks video:

-And no, double stop vibrato is not only for blues (or classic rock) playing.
+And no, double stop vibrato is not only for blues (or classic rock) lead guitar playing.
 You can use these double stop vibrato and bend ideas in all rock-based styles.

-Vibrato is one of the most important guitar techniques I help my students master in Breakthrough Guitar Lessons.
-(As well as other guitar techniques you need to play pro-level guitar solos.)
+Vibrato is one of the most important techniques I teach my students to help them make their own lead guitar licks.
+I help my students master this technique in Breakthrough Guitar Lessons.
+(As well as other techniques you need to play with pro-level lead guitar playing skills.)

-You can learn a ton about playing guitar with emotion by studying… singers.
+You can learn a ton about playing lead guitar licks with emotion by studying… singers.

 Here is why:

-Singers can’t sing as fast as guitarists can’t play.
+Singers can’t sing as fast as you can play in your guitar playing.
 And they are limited in the amount of notes they can sing on a single breath.

 That means: they have no choice but to squeeze maximum emotion out of each note they sing.

-And here is your opportunity as a guitar player:
+And here is an opportunity for your lead guitar playing:

 Listen to your favorite singers and learn their vocal parts note for note (on your guitar).

-More importantly: match the exact nuances of their vocal style on your guitar.
+More importantly: match the exact nuances of their vocal style in your lead guitar licks.

-Watch this video to see how to mimic vocal phrasing on your guitar & play guitar solos that sing.
+Watch this guitar playing video to see how to mimic vocal phrasing to play lead guitar licks and solos that sing.

 Delayed resolution & Rubato go together like hand in glove.